delvtech/frontend-monorepo/docs/Style-Guide.md

-# Elf Code Style Guide 🧝‍♂️
+# Elf Coding Practices Guide 🧝‍♂️

-An opintionated styling guide for React and other typescript based projects.
-The motivation behind this guide is to provide consenous to writing code that is readable, predictable, and reduces noise so it is easier to understand.
+An opintionated styling and best practices guide for React and other typescript based projects.
+The motivation behind this guide is to provide consenous to writing code that is readable, predictable, and reduces noise so it's easier to understand.

-The applications in this monorepo are primarly React and Hardhat projects written in TypeScript.
+_"Code is read 10x more than it's written."_ - Danny

+# Best practices

+## Pull Requests

+- PRs should be small.
+The review process grows exponentially the larger the PR.
+- Large mechinal changes such as file or variable renaming should not be included in feature PRs.
+- Branches should be have the author name, example `cashd-voting-bug-fix`, to reduce collisions.
+- Since this repo is a monorepo, proper PR titles and flags are necassary.

-## Rules
+## Code

-Most rules should be enforcable by es-lint, prettier, or other developer tools.

----
+- Avoid inline styles, use tailwind or whatever styling framework is chosen for the given project.
+- Avoid abberviations in variable names.
+- Sentance case for text in buttons and other actionable components.
+- Use ttag instead of plain text for any copy.

+# Styling

 ## Prettier